Planning screening programmes

 - The final appraisal of whether or not to introduce a screening programme should ask whether a sufficient level of quality can be achieved at a reasonable cost, even if it does not reproduce the effectiveness achieved in a research setting.

-- This balance between harm: benefit and quality of service delivery is summarized in the figure below.
+- This balance between harm/benefit and quality of service delivery is summarised in the figure below.

 Source: National Screening Committee (2000)